pauldedecker/pauldedecker.github.io/_portfolio/portfolio-1.md

 This project was initiated in the summer of 2020 and is ongoing.

-Together we produced the short documentary [Getting the Words Out].
-We are currently working on a pilot called "Finding the Right Therapy will Change Your Life!"
+It has resulted in a number of activties.
+First, with members of the NLSA, we produced the short documentary [Getting the Words Out], which aimed to raise public-awareness around stuttering by sharing personal experiences of people who stutter.
+It was nominated for best student short documentary film at the Silver Wave Film Festival.

-Building on the success of this activity, a number of engaged stakeholders formed the [NLSA COLLABORATIVE](https://www.nlsacollaborative.ca), a research group on the social dimensions of stuttering and communication disorders.
+Building on the success of Getting the Words Out, a number of engaged stakeholders formed the [NLSA COLLABORATIVE](https://www.nlsacollaborative.ca), a research group on the social dimensions of stuttering and communication disorders.

 We are currently recruiting participants for a survey to assess accessibility to services for people who student in Newfoundland and Labrador.

+In addition to this, our collaborative is working on a documentary pilot called "Finding the Right Therapy will Change Your Life!"

 The NLSA COLLABORATIVE produces the monthly [Some Stutter, Luh!](https://somestutterluh.ca), Newfoundland and Labrador's first podcast about stuttering.
 If you are a student and would like to get involved with the podcast, please send me an email.